-In the past few decades, meat has been blamed for all sorts of Western diseases.
+In the past few decades, meat has been blamed for all sorts of diseases.

 But we’ve been eating meat for a long time and blaming new health problems on old foods doesn’t make much sense.

-The truth is that humans are omnivores, despite what some vegan proponents would have you believe.
-We function best eating BOTH animals and plants (3).
+The truth is that humans are omnivores.
+We function best eating both animals and plants (3).

 Humans have much shorter digestive systems than herbivores and don’t have the specialized organs to digest cellulose, the main fiber in plants.